What are we looking for?

 There are two types of positions available in the Child Neurology program at Boston Children’s Hospital:

-- Boston Children’s Hospital offers a combined BCRP Pediatrics-Child Neurology program (termed the “Categorical Child Neurology” program) in which the match is for 2 years of general pediatrics (beginning 2018) in the Categorical Track of the Boston Combined Residency Program in pediatrics at Boston Children’s Hospital and Boston Medical Center, and three years of child neurology at Boston Children’s Hospital (beginning 2020).
-We have four positions in this program.
+- Boston Children’s Hospital offers a combined BCRP Pediatrics-Child Neurology program (termed the “Categorical Child Neurology” program) in which the match is for 2 years of general pediatrics (beginning 2019) in the Categorical Track of the Boston Combined Residency Program in pediatrics at Boston Children’s Hospital and Boston Medical Center, and three years of child neurology at Boston Children’s Hospital (beginning 2021).
 Applicants who match in this track are guaranteed a position in the BCRP.
 The NRMP Match number for the combined BCRP Pediatrics-BCH Child Neurology program is #1259185C0.
 Applicants to the categorical child neurology track should also apply to the Categorical Track of the BCRP (#1259320C0) as this simplifies processing of the combined application.
 They should make their intentions clear in their personal statement.

 Child Neurology – Boston Medical Center: